 - Class I High-Rise Office: As shown in Figure 7-1, Downtown has the lowest infrastructure cost burden per square foot followed by the River District.
-The infrastructure cost burden for Railyards is slightly higher than River District-Railyards therefore remains generally competitive with the River District in terms of infrastructure cost burdens associated with office development.
+The infrastructure cost burden for Railyards is substantially higher than River District.
 The Bridge District infrastructure cost burden is significantly higher than the Sacramento projects, potentially offering Sacramento projects a competitive advantage, subject to other variables impacting the feasibility of development. - Retail: As shown in Figure 7-2, Downtown has the lowest infrastructure cost burden per square foot followed by the Railyards area.
-The infrastructure cost burden for River District is slightly higher than Railyards, offering Railyards a very slight competitive advantage.
+The infrastructure cost burden for Railyards is slightly higher than River District, offering River District a slight competitive advantage.
 Similar to office development, the Bridge District infrastructure cost burden is considerably higher than the Sacramento projects. - High-Density Multifamily Residential: As shown in Figure 7-3, the Downtown has the lowest infrastructure cost burden per building square foot followed by the River District area.
 The infrastructure burden for Railyards is higher than River District, which could impact the Railyards ability to attract competitive multifamily development.
 The Bridge District infrastructure cost burden is again significantly higher than the Sacramento projects.